mattcroat/joy-of-code/posts/svelte-state-management/svelte-state-management.md

 Component events are awesome but they don't [bubble](https://javascript.info/bubbling-and-capturing) like regular DOM events, so you have to [forward them](https://svelte.dev/tutorial/event-forwarding) but you can do whatever you want like having `on:submit` on your `<Form>` component.

-> 🐿️ In Svelte you can also forward DOM events if you have `<Button on:click={handleClick} />` inside the component you can use `<button on:click>Click</button>`.
+> 🐿️ In Svelte you can also forward DOM events for example if you have a component like `<Button on:click={handleClick} />` then inside the component you can forward the event with `<button on:click>Click</button>`.

 ## Svelte Stores

-[Stores](https://svelte.dev/tutorial/writable-stores) are just objects you can subscribe to and be notified whenever the store value changes and they're great if you have global state as sometimes you have values that need to be accessed by multiple unrelated components.
+[Stores](https://svelte.dev/tutorial/writable-stores) are just objects you can subscribe to and be notified whenever the store value changes and they're great if you have global state as sometimes you have **values that need to be accessed by multiple unrelated components**.

 {% img src="stores.webp" alt="Diagram showing how Svelte stores work" %}